khanonjs/khanon.js-tutorials/04-loading-sprites/README.md

   }
 }
 ```

 We can now spawn both particles into the scene.
-To start their emission call [start](https://khanonjs.com/api-docs/classes/decorators_particle.ParticleInterface.html#start) method.
-To stop it call [stop](https://khanonjs.com/api-docs/classes/decorators_particle.ParticleInterface.html#stop) method.
+To start their emission call [start](https://khanonjs.com/api-docs/classes/decorators_particle.ParticleInterface.html#start).
+To stop it call [stop](https://khanonjs.com/api-docs/classes/decorators_particle.ParticleInterface.html#stop).

-To set the particle emitter position you can use the [position](https://khanonjs.com/api-docs/interfaces/decorators_particle.ParticleProps.html#position) decorator property, or the *offset* property of the [spawn.particle](https://khanonjs.com/api-docs/classes/decorators_scene.SceneSpawn.html#particle) method..
+To set the emitter position you can use the [position](https://khanonjs.com/api-docs/interfaces/decorators_particle.ParticleProps.html#position) decorator property, or the *offset* property from [spawn.particle](https://khanonjs.com/api-docs/classes/decorators_scene.SceneSpawn.html#particle).

 **src/scene.ts**
 ```